 On 30 March 2002 a glass bottle shaped like a tear, containing an unsigned love letter, two curls of hair and a mystery, washed up on an English beach.
-Karen Liebreich spent the next seven years searching for the author of the letter, in a mad quest that brought in its train frustration, red herrings and even ridicule.
+Karen Liebreich spent the next seven years searching for the author of the letter, in a mad quest that involved coast guards, graphologists, private detectives, psychiatrists and mediums.

-Dramatised for BBC Radio 4 Afternoon play, 11 December 2012 and also the subject of a podcast by the makers of the award-winning series Criminal available here.
+Dramatised for BBC Radio 4 Afternoon play, 11 December 2012 and also the subject in 2018 of a podcast by the makers of the award-winning series Criminal available here.

 This is a curious book about curiosity.
 On a lonely Kent beach in the winter of 2002, a woman found a message in a bottle, written in French and wrapped carefully round two entwined locks of hair.
 Intrigued, she sent the letter to Karen Liebreich to translate.
 The message appeared to be a sort of elegy, a mother’s farewell to a dead son, Maurice, who apparently drowned aged 13.
 ‘He slipped away from life in an excess of desires, too full of vivid life.’